ray-project/ray/doc/source/rllib/key-concepts.rst

 --------

 .. tip::
-    The following is a quick overview of what an **Episode** is.
+    The following is a quick overview of **Episode**.
     See :ref:`here for a detailed description of the Episode classes <single-agent-episode-docs>`.

 RLlib sends around all training data the form of :ref:`Episodes <single-agent-episode-docs>`.

-The :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` class describes single-agent trajectories, whereas the :py:class:`~ray.rllib.env.multi_agent_episode.MultiAgentEpisode` class contains several such single-agent episodes and stores all information about stepping times- and patterns of the individual agents.
+The :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` class describes single-agent trajectories.
+The :py:class:`~ray.rllib.env.multi_agent_episode.MultiAgentEpisode` class contains several such single-agent episodes and stores all information about stepping times- and patterns of the individual agents.

 Both ``Episode`` classes store the entire (trajectory) data generated while stepping through an :ref:`RL environment <rllib-key-concepts-environments>`.